opensciencegrid/osgvo-docker-pilot/README.md

 cvmfsexec requires the additional option `--device=/dev/fuse`.

-Here is an example invocation using a token for authentication, using cvmfsexec to mount the OASIS repos instead of bind-mounting `/cvmfs`, sending the cache to `/var/cache/cvmfsexec` and the logs to `/var/log/cvmfsexec`, and adding support for Singularity jobs:
+Here is an example invocation using a token for authentication, using cvmfsexec to mount the OASIS and singularity repos instead of bind-mounting `/cvmfs`, sending the cache to `/var/cache/cvmfsexec` and the logs to `/var/log/cvmfsexec`, and adding support for Singularity jobs:

 ```
 docker run -it --rm --user osg \